Halynsky/node-sql-reader/README.md

 # node-sql-reader
-This library can parse pure sql file or sql string in to queries array.
+This library can parse pure sql file or sql string into queries array.
-The main use case that made me to create this library was inability of [TypeOrm](https://typeorm.io) to run sql file.
+The main use case that made me create this library was the inability of [TypeOrm](https://typeorm.io) to run sql file.
-I needed to run sql file with test data each time when I restart a server to get same starting test data.
+I needed to run sql file with test data each time when I restart a server to get the same starting test data.
+So TypeOrm can run the single query, but it can't run a file with sql.
+So this lib can help you to parse a file and get separate queries from it.

 ## Install
 ```